Crombie Country Park Races

 For further information about Crombie Country Park and how to get there, please visit the website

 There is a small carpark with limited parking and an overflow carpark field so please carshare where possible.
-You will still have to pay the normal carparking fee of £2.70 so please remember your coins!
+You will still have to pay the normal carparking fee of £2.80 so please remember your coins!
 There are two small toilet blocks with a larger accessible cubicle at the carpark and Visitor Centre.
 There is also a very rustic one near the playpark!

 The fundamental difference that sets Special Olympics competitions apart from those of other sporting organisations is that athletes of all ability levels are encouraged to participate and every athlete is recognised for his or her performance.
 Competitions are structured so that athletes compete with other athletes of similar ability in equitable divisions of between 3-8 athletes.
-So for the purposes of our Race, we will award a small prize to the 1st, 2nd and 3rd male and female to cross the finish line and to the 8th finisher, and every 8th runner home thereafter - so even if you are not one of the faster runners, you still have a great chance of winning a prize!
+It is a fundamental principle of Special Olympics Award Ceremonies that no competitor is given more recognition than another, and that as much significance is placed on the individual finishing in 8th place as that of the gold medallist.
+So for the purposes of our Race, we will award a small prize to the 1st, 2nd and 3rd male and female to cross the finish line and to the 8th finisher, and every 8th runner home thereafter (handmade by Head Athletics Coach Niamh) - so even if you are not one of the faster runners, you still have a great chance of winning a prize!

 Where does your money go?